roobooot/GTac_/README.md

-# A Biomimetic Tactile Sensor (GTac)

-## General Introduction of this Repo

-A Biomimetic Design of HeteroGeneous Tactile Sensor (GTac) Providing Normal and Shear Force Feedback.
+# A Biomimetic Design of HeteroGeneous Tactile Sensor (GTac) Providing Normal and Shear Force Feedback

+## General Introduction

 This repo includes: